Elijer/Consultation/README.md

 ## My Rate

-I feel comfortable working for $12.50 an hour.
+I feel comfortable working for **$12.50** an hour.
 While I hope that later on I will be directly building the needed features of your client’s site, I know from experience that, early on, technical is is often less important than technical decisions.
 As such, I imagine my role starting out would mostly be characterized by the kind of research I have done in the past 24 hours, namely:

 •	What tools are available (Shopify or otherwise)
 •	How to use them
 •	What specific configuration will achieve all of your client’s goals at the lowest cost and with the most sustainable Setup
 •	Documenting this research clearly (like this) so that if if/when I leave these project, someone else can continue what I started
 •	Communicating with you in a timely manner as progress is made developments appear

+If necessary, I am willing to dedicate myself full time to this.
 </br>
 </br>
 </br>